Report date: July 14, 2022

 4. Please describe how ESG oversight and integration responsibilities are structured at your firm, including the process for escalation of key ESG issues.
 How do you obtain ESG information/data (e.g. public information, third party research, reports and statements from the company, direct engagement with the company)?

-Northleaf's ESG Committee is chaired by Jeff Pentland, Managing Director, one of Northleaf’s founders and an Investment Committee member.
-The ESG Committee is composed of members from across the Firm, including representation from senior investment team members of each asset class in which Northleaf invests, who, in turn, chair asset class-specific ESG sub-committees.
-Within each asset class, certain professionals have responsibility for the specific policies and procedures related to that asset class.
-For private equity (the program in which Queen’s University is an investor), those professionals are Matthieu Ducharme (Managing Director), Lance Mu (Director, Portfolio Strategy & Analytics), Katherine Young (Vice President, Investor Relations), and Elizabeth Li (Senior Associate, Portfolio Strategy & Analytics).
+Northleaf's ESG Committee is chaired by Jeff Pentland, Managing Director and one of Northleaf’s founders and an Investment Committee member.
+The ESG Committee comprises members from across the Firm, including representation from senior Investment Team members of each asset class in which Northleaf invests, who, in turn, chair asset class-specific ESG sub-committees.
+Within each asset class, certain professionals have responsibility for the specific approach related to that asset class.
+For private equity, those professionals are Matthieu Ducharme (Managing Director), Lance Mu (Director, Portfolio Strategy & Analytics), Katherine Young (Vice President, Investor Relations), and Elizabeth Li (Senior Associate, Portfolio Strategy & Analytics).

-Northleaf's investment teams are responsible for assessing ESG considerations during each phase of the investment process.
+As described in response to question 2, the Investment Team is responsible for assessing ESG considerations during each phase of the investment process.
 The Investment Committee for each Northleaf mandate has ultimate responsibility for ensuring that Northleaf’s ESG standards are maintained.

 5. What channels do you use to communicate ESG-related information to clients and/or the public?
 Do you produce thought leadership (written reports and publications)?
 If so, is the information available to the public?
 Please provide links, if applicable.